Sprain, Ankle

 Description

-The most common cause of ankle injury comprising a significant proportion of sports injuries:
+The most common cause of ankle injury comprising a significant proportion of injuries in the athletic and general populations:

-- Types of ankle sprains: lateral, medial, and syndesmotic (or high ankle sprain)
+- There are three types of ankle sprains: lateral, medial, and syndesmotic (“high ankle sprain”):

-- Medial ankle sprains (5–10%) result from an injury to the deltoid ligament.
+- Medial ankle sprains (MAS) are the second most common and result from an injury to the deltoid ligament.

-- The syndesmosis between the distal tibia and distal fibula bones consists of the anterior, posterior, and transverse tibiofibular ligaments; the interosseous ligament; and interosseous membrane.
+- Syndesmotic injuries are the least common ankle sprains.
+These injuries result from injury to the syndesmosis between the distal tibia and distal fibula bones, consisting of the anterior, posterior, and transverse tibiofibular ligaments; the interosseous ligament; and interosseous membrane.

 - Ankle sprains are classified according to the degree of ligamentous disruption: